 Crawford Road to Onepu Road: Bike stop boxes with feeder lanes at the traffic lights

-Onepu Road to Te Whiti Street: Kerbside bike lane is proposed on each side of the road with a raised buffer
+Onepu Road to Te Whiti Street: Kerbside bike lane on each side of the road with a raised buffer

 Why this solution?